Davidefassio/vector/genVector/README.md

 Append the element n to the data of v. \
 If it exceeds the capacity it resizes the container.

-You can define a constant: ```#define VECTOR_LINEAR_GROWTH```:
+You can define the constant ```#define VECTOR_LINEAR_GROWTH```:
  - if it is defined the capacity is increased by 1 every time;
- - if it is NOT defined the capacity will double every time if it can, if it cannot then the capacity is increased by 1. \
+ - if it is NOT defined the capacity will double every time if it can, if it cannot then the capacity is increased by 1.

 In every case if it can't increase the capacity even by 1 then it exit with EXIT_FAILURE.

-Pushing n elements will result in:
+Pushing n elements will result in: \
  - O(n^2): slower but uses less space in memory.
  - O(nlogn): much faster and you can use shrink the free the unused space.